 Guitar chord charts are a cinch to read once you learn what all the lines, numbers, and circles mean.
 Are you ready to start learning how to play songs on the guitar?
 Here are 11 things you need to read guitar fingering charts.

-11 Tips for Reading a Guitar Chord Chart
+11 Tips for How to Read Chord Charts

 The grid of six vertical and five horizontal lines represents the guitar fretboard.
 If you’re having trouble understanding the basic layout of the image above, hold your guitar in front of you so that the strings are facing you and the headstock is pointing up.